Scroll to top

 Key design principles – Consulting Presentation

-The Pyramid Principle is a tried and tested method for effective communication and logical structuring of ideas.
-Developed by Barbara Minto, a former McKinsey consultant, this framework is widely used in business to deliver precise and impactful presentations.
-The Pyramid Principle emphasizes the importance of starting with a single main idea and building a logical hierarchy of supporting points to create a cohesive and persuasive argument.
+1. The Pyramid Principle: The Pyramid Principle by Barbara Minto is a method for effective communication and structuring ideas.
+It emphasizes starting with a single main idea and building supporting points for a cohesive argument.

 McKinsey Presentation - Simplifying Complexity